 Before a person can receive a loan or other financial assistance from one of the affected agencies or lenders, there must be a check to see if the building is in a Special Flood Hazard Area (SFHA).
 The SFHA is the base (100 year) floodplain mapped on the Flood Insurance Rate Map (FIRM).
 It is shown as one or more zones that begin with the letter “A” or “V”.

 Copes of the FIRM are available for review in most local government building or planning departments.
 Many lenders and insurance agents also have copies.
 It is the agency’s or the lender’s responsibility to check the FIRM to determine if the building is in a SFHA, although many communities provide assistance.

 If the building is in a SFHA, the agency or lender is required by law to require the recipient to purchase a flood insurance policy on the building.
 The requirement is for structural coverage equal to the amount of the loan (or other financial assistance) or the maximum amount available, whichever is less.
 The maximum amount available for a single-family house is $250,000.

 The mandatory purchase requirement does not affect the loans or financial assistance for items that are not covered by a flood insurance policy, such as vehicles, business expenses, landscaping, and vacant lots.
 It does not affect loans for buildings that are not in the SFHA, even though a portion of the lot may be flood prone.
 While not mandated by law, a lender may require a flood insurance policy as a condition of a loan for a property in any zone on a Flood Insurance Rate Map.

-For more information about the National Flood Insurance Program, please visit our website at www.oceanridgeflorida.com or call Town Hall at 561-732-2635.
+For more information about the National Flood Insurance Program, please call the Building Clerk at 561-732-2635.